 1. Ornamental Alliums

-Alliums are a member of the onion family, and are sold as bulbs ready for you to plant in a border or container.
-They come in a wonderful array of colors, shapes and sizes - though the purple globes are probably the most common - and take very little looking after.
+Ornamental Alliums are part of the onion family and are sold as bulbs you plant in a border or container.
+They're available in many colors, shapes, and sizes - but the purple globes are probably the most popular.
+The best time to plant these bulbs is in the fall, a few weeks before the ground freezes, or early spring when the soil is workable.

 2. Lavender

-Aside from its fabulous scent - from both its scented flowers and aromatic foliage - lavender has plenty more to appeal.
-Its flowers come in shades from white through pink to deep purple, and it is virtually indestructible.
-It will thrive in a spot that’s in full sun where other plants will wilt.
-Plant in hedges leading up to the front door for fabulous effect.
-Do remember to prune after flowering to stop it becoming woody.
+Aside from its fabulous scent, lavender is a versatile plant with scented flowers and aromatic foliage.
+Its flowers come in shades from white through pink to deep purple and are virtually indestructible.
+It will thrive in a spot in full sun where other plants will wilt—plant it in hedges leading up to the front door for a fabulous effect.
+Remember to prune after flowering to stop it from becoming woody.

 3. Spiraea